-- the overtemperature condition must be removed, and the channel must be restarted by a write command of the ON bit in the corresponding channel control register #2:#5, or in the output control register #8
+- the overtemperature condition must be removed, and the channel must be restarted with a write command of the on bit in the corresponding channel control register #2:#6, or in the output control register #8.

-- the overtemperature condition must be removed: - a read command of the corresponding channel status register #2:#5 must be performed
+- the overtemperature condition must be removed - a read command of the corresponding channel status register #2:#6 must be performed

-To restart the output after an overtemperature shutdown event in fail mode:
+To restart the output after an overtemperature shutdown event in fail mode

 - a mode transition is needed.
-Refer to [5.5.5.
-Mode transitions, page 14](#) section
+Refer to the [Mode transitions](#) section.